THREADING STATION EMPLOYEE HANDBOOK

 Circumstances under which separation may occur include:

 1. Resignation.
 Employees are encouraged to give at least 10 business days of written notice.
 Since a longer period is desired, the intention to resign should be made known as far in advance as possible.
-Employees who resign are entitled to receive accrued, unused Vacation benefits.

 The owner has authority to discharge an employee from the employ of the Threading Station.
 As stated above, all employment at the Threading Station is “at‐will.”
 That means that employees may be terminated from employment with the Threading Station with or without cause, and employees are free to leave the employment of the Threading Station with or without cause.
 Reasons for discharge may include, but are not limited to: